vbacollective/riff/docs/ARCHITECTURE.md

 ### Voice Allocation

-The normal allocator scans the 32 voice slots for an inactive voice.
+The normal allocator scans the current voice capacity for an inactive voice.

 ```vb
 For i = 0 To RiffMaxVoices - 1